The Arsenio Hall Show: Ratings decline and cancellation

 In the summer of 1993, David Letterman, who had spent over 13 years at NBC and the previous 11 as the host of the popular post-Tonight Show program Late Night, left the network due to his dissatisfaction with being passed over as host of The Tonight Show after the retirement of Johnny Carson in favor of Jay Leno the previous year.
 Letterman signed with CBS to do a late-night program which would compete head-to-head with The Tonight Show, and which would also compete with Hall's program.
 Unlike the situation that prevailed when he was competing against Sajak, Hall was now up against one of the most popular hosts in late night television.
 Several CBS stations, including WBBM-TV, dropped Hall's show when Late Show with David Letterman debuted in August or pushed it back further in the night.
-Most of the rest dropped Hall when Letterman's show became a runaway hit.
-WUSA was one of the exceptions, having rebuffed an edict by CBS for all of its affiliates to clear the Late Show at the normal network time for their respective time zones, while in Milwaukee, Arsenio was paired by Fox affiliate WCGV-TV with the Late Show back-to-back, which was refused clearance by CBS affiliate WITI for syndicated sitcoms.
-WBAL-TV also retained the show when The Late Show started (being cleared by WNUV).
+Most of the rest dropped Hall when Letterman's show became a runaway hit, even surpassing The Tonight Show in the Nielsen ratings.
+WUSA was one of the exceptions, having rebuffed an edict by CBS for all of its affiliates to clear the Late Show at the normal network time for their respective time zones, while in Milwaukee, Arsenio was paired back-to-back by Fox affiliate WCGV-TV with the Late Show, which was refused clearance by then-CBS affiliate WITI (also co-owned with the aforementioned Storer stations that were becoming part of New World Communications at the time; now a Fox O&O) in favor of syndicated sitcoms.
+Then-CBS affiliate WBAL-TV in Baltimore also retained the show when The Late Show started, instead being cleared by then-independent WNUV.
 Arsenio also found itself losing some of its audience to cable, as MTV launched the daily thirty-minute program The Jon Stewart Show, which became popular in its own right.